 VHS Revival revisits Ron Shelton’s bittersweet ode to loyalty, friendship and basketball.

-White Men Can’t Jump is a movie which transcends its ethnic pretensions by making them key to its sense of comedy.
+White Men Can’t Jump is a movie which tackles social prejudice by making the topic key to its sense of comedy.

-Its racial narrative, although seemingly at the forefront, is very much peripheral to the story, and is used largely as a bonding device between cultures who are deemed incompatible by society.
+Far from being the destructive tool one would come to expect from such movies, its racial narrative is used largely as a bonding device between cultures who are deemed incompatible by society.
 On the surface, Billy Hoyle (Harrelson) is a backwards hat-wearing white bread chump, while Sidney Deane (Snipes) is a slick talking brother with a doctorate in style.
 As Hoyle himself boldly analyses, Sidney would rather look good first then win, while Billy [listens] to Sidney’s fellow brother Jimmy Hendrix, but doesn’t hear him.
 Of course, there are giant holes in both of their observations.
 In reality, the two of them are more alike than either would ever care to admit.

 Sidney Deane – Billy, you’re like every other white boy I’ve ever met

 And you’re like every other brother I met on the playground – Billy Hoyle